 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed if they choose to wear one.
-This means telling workers: - wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before putting a face covering on, and after removing it; - when wearing a face covering, avoid touching your face or face covering, as you could contaminate them with germs from your hands; - change your face covering if it becomes damp or if you've touched it; - continue to wash your hands regularly; - change and wash your face covering daily; - if the material is washable, wash in line with manufacturer's instructions.
+Date completed face or face covering, as you could contaminate them with germs from your hands; - change your face covering if it becomes damp or if you've touched it; - continue to wash your hands regularly; - change and wash your face covering daily; - if the material is washable, wash in line with manufacturer's instructions.
 If it's not washable, dispose of it carefully in your usual waste; - practise social distancing wherever possible. • We will be mindful that the wearing of a face covering may inhibit communication with people who rely on lip reading, facial expressions and clear sound. • In order to minimise the risk to others from used Personal Protective Equipment (PPE), it is essential that it is removed in a safe manner.
 If worn, remove apron.
 If you have worn gloves, remove them next by turning them inside out in one single motion.
 Disposable gloves and aprons for cleaning must be worn for cleaning tasks.
 Once removed disposable items should be placed in the bin immediately.
 Rubber or other reusable gloves should be washed and dried properly before reuse.
 Hands should be washed with soap and water for 20 seconds after all PPE has been removed. • If any staff use public transport to get to work, staff are advised it is compulsory to wear a face covering.
-It is However, if your risk assessment does show that PPE is required, then you must provide this free of charge to workers who need it.
-Any PPE provided must fit properly.
+It is important to use face coverings properly (How to wear & make a cloth face covering) and wash your hands before putting them on and after taking them off.